Azure/azure-code-signing-action/README.md

 files-folder-filter: dll,exe,msix

 # A boolean value (true/false) that indicates if the folder specified by the files-folder input should be searched recursively.
 The default value is false.
-files-folder-recursive: true
+files-folder-recurse: true

-# An integer value that indicates the depth of the recursive search toggled by the files-folder-recursive input.
+# An integer value that indicates the depth of the recursive search toggled by the files-folder-recurse input.
 files-folder-depth: 2
 ```